Code-Matata/codematata-sessions-backend/README.md

 ## OAuth2 Configuration
 You will need to create two OAuth Apps:

-  1. For Google
+  1. For Google - You can learn how to do it here: https://support.google.com/googleapi/answer/6158849?hl=en
-  2. For Github
+  2. For Github - You can learn how to do it here: https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app

 After that in a property file named (application-local.yml), you can add the Client ID and Client Secret as follows: